PostHog/posthog.com/contents/blog/vc-or-bootstrap.md

 ## Why VC = less stress (for me)

+To sum up, VC funding is less stressful for me because:

+* I don't have to worry about personal finance
+* I can focus on doing the right long term thing, all the time
+* It hasn't changed control / who my boss is
+* Raising wasn't a huge distraction
+* We don't need an IPO to be successful financially
+* What we enjoy doing and what we're building is well suited to a VC model

-Running any company is usually a marathon - I believe that looking after yourself let's you in turn look after users better.
+Ultimately, running any company is usually a marathon - I believe that looking after yourself let's you in turn look after users better.
 That often means raising money.